aminejafur/corona-shield/README.md

 5. After the signing, you will be redirected to the main page of the application, where you will get the Statistics and your profile details as a card.
 6. If you are deciding to go out, Click on the tracking button in the right bottom corner and start tracking any collisions arround you.
 7. The app will keep tracking for any persones you meet out there and it will save them in your phone using a spesific encryption.
-8. Let's say as example that you got the covid-19 ( EXAMPLE xD ), the gouvernement will take your phone and it will be able to access the encrypted data from your phone using the List icon in the navigation Bar, they can also upload the decrypted data to ther servers to get stastics and find the persones you collided with in a very safe way.
+8. Let's say for example that you got the covid-19, the government will take your phone and it will be able to access the encrypted data from your phone using the List icon in the navigation Bar, they can also upload the decrypted data to ther servers to get stastics and find the persones you collided with in a very safe way.

 That's All, Stay safe nd Stay #home